lucascott/Movetofolder/README.md

 ### How to install:

 1. Copy this string: `%appdata%\microsoft\windows\sendto`
-2. Open a new broswer window and paste it in the path field, then press *Enter*
+2. Open a new broswer window and paste it in the path field, then press *Enter*.
+A folder will open up!
-3. Download the batch file and move it in that folder
+3. Download the **Move to Folder.bat** file in this repository and move it into that folder
 4. Take a cocktail and relax!

 ### How to use it: